Kyle Field: Other events held at Kyle Field

 During summers, young athletes are invited to Kyle Field for football training camps.
 In the fall, the stadium plays host to various Texas high school football playoff games.
 The stadium is the home to the Texas A&M Corps of Cadets annual Parents' Weekend Review and Final Review.
 From 1990 to 2013 it was the venue for the "Cross-Town Showdown" high school football game between the Bryan Vikings and the A&M Consolidated Tigers, arguably the most popular game of the Vikings/Tigers football season.
 Traditionally the last game of each team's football schedule, beginning in the 2006 season, Texas A&M University requested that the game be held earlier in the year so as not to interfere with Aggie games.
 In 2013 due to the renovations including a new turf field; Texas A&M requested the Bryan Vikings vs. A&M Consolidated game be held at their home fields beginning 2014 until the renovations are completed.
 Kyle Field also hosts the Texas A&M University football team for the Maroon & White practice scrimmage during Parent's Weekend each spring.

+On June 8, 2024, in preparation for the upcoming 2024 Copa América in the United States, Mexico played a friendly match with Brazil in Kyle Field's first international soccer game in front of 85,249 fans, a 3–2 win in favor of the Brazilians.

+Country singer George Strait performed at Kyle Field on June 15, 2024, setting a new attendance record at 110,905 spectators.